EzhilanWilson/Electricity-Price-Prediction/README.md

 # Electricity Price Prediction Project

 ## Overview
-This GitHub repository hosts the Electricity Price Prediction Project, an extensive analysis aimed at forecasting electricity prices using various data-driven methods.
+This GitHub repository hosts the Electricity Price Prediction Project (US), an extensive analysis aimed at forecasting electricity prices using various data-driven methods.

 ## Features
 - **Exploratory Data Analysis:** An in-depth examination of factors like electricity demand, coal consumption, and natural gas usage.